Chibale Zambia: religion kupupa

 Shrines

 Chibale Zambia: religion kupupa.
-In the village, kupupa can be done by following life rules, by singing and by offering mealie meal or beer.
+In the village, kupupa can be performed by following life rules, by singing, and by offering mealie meal or beer.
 The latter can be done on any tray or in a special gourd, nkombo, kept in the house, see Gourd shrine ritual.
-In the days of the villages, each village kept three shrines.
-One for Mulenga, one for Mushili and one for another major spirit which could be different for each village.
-Of this only the keeping of the mpata shrines by chief Chibale has remained (but then as part of the chiefly cult), see under Ipupo lya fikankomba with pictures.
+In the past, each village kept three shrines: one for Mulenga, one for Mushili and one for another major spirit, which could vary from village to village.
+Of these, only the mpata shrines kept by chief Chibale have remained (though now as part of the chiefly cult; see under Ipupo lya fikankomba with pictures).

-Shrines are also kept at the places where the corpse of each chief Chibale lay rotting or, after 1925, where he died, see cishala of Mwape Mondwa.
-Since chief Chibale changes villages regularly, these shrines are in the mpanga.
+Shrines are also kept at the places where the corpse of each chief Chibale lay rotting or, after 1925, where he died (see the cishala of Mwape Mondwa).
+Since chief Chibale regularly changes villages, these shrines are located in the mpanga.
 Other shrines in the mpanga can serve the commemoration of historical events.

 Shrines that commemorate important historical events.Photo collage 8 ∵ Cishala ca mafumo4The collage is made up of Photo 188, Photo 189 and Photo 190.